As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Armadillo Mining Shop in Grants Pass, Oregon, offers gold prospecting adventures along the Rogue River.
 Their experienced guides instruct on gold panning and sluicing techniques, helping participants uncover gold flakes and small nuggets in the river’s gravel bars.

-The scenic Rogue River offers an idyllic setting for gold prospecting, and Armadillo Mining Shop’s tours are suitable for beginners and seasoned prospectors alike.
-All equipment is provided, and tours can be tailored to fit your group’s needs and interests.
+The lovely Rogue River provides a beautiful backdrop for gold prospecting, and Armadillo Mining Shop’s tours cater to both novices and experienced prospectors.
+We provide all the necessary equipment for your convenience, and our tours can be customized to suit your group’s specific needs and interests.

 Blue Sky Gold Mining